isovector/reasonablypolymorphic.com/wip/frpnow.markdown

 ---
 layout: post
-title: frpnow
+title: Some Useful FRP Combinators
 date: TO_BE_DETERMINED
 comments: true
-tags: foo, bar
+tags: frp, game
 ---

 As some of you might know, I'm working on building a procedurally-generated RPG